 A Quick Miyajima Day Trip Travel Guide

 A Miyajima day trip is something that everyone should consider adding to their Japan itinerary, especially if it’s your first time visiting Japan.
-It’s a short distance from Hiroshima and can be easily visited for half a day or longer if your schedule allows it.
+Miyajima Island is a short distance from Hiroshima and can be easily visited for half a day or longer if your schedule allows it.
 In this Miyajima itinerary, we will cover transportation, things to do in Miyajima, and how you can maximize your time there.

-We’ve visited Miyajima Island a number of times and most of the time we’ve only stayed one or two nights in the area.
+We’ve visited Miyajima Island several times and most of the time we’ve only stayed one or two nights in the area.
 If you plan to only spend one day visiting Miyajima Island and Hiroshima the best suggestion we have is to START EARLY, visit Hiroshima first, and then go to Miyajima Island.
 Most people arrive from another major city in Japan like Osaka or Kyoto so if you can, take the first train out that morning to maximize your time.

 READ MORE: Important Things to Know Before Traveling to Japan